campusrover/robot_services/README.md

     * `level`: a string describing the type of log
     * `from`: the name of the nod ethat logged this message
     * `message`: the body of the message
-6. "Log_Edit": `RPUSH` strings to this key from external applications. `log_bridge.py` will use `LPOP` to retrieve requests sent to this key.
-This key is for adding and removing nodes from the log's whitelist.
-Strings sent to this key should include only a node name and an action code in that order, e.g. "/map_bridge 0". actions codes are `1` for `ADD` and `0` for `REMOVE`.
+6. "Feedback": Identical to "Log", but reserved for messages that are generated in response to redis activity
+7. "Log_Settings": see the section below on Updating Log Settings
-7. "Fiducials": JSON that is `SET` by `fiducial_bridge.py` JSON includes info like:
+8. "Fiducials": JSON that is `SET` by `fiducial_bridge.py` JSON includes info like:
     * `fid_count` representing the number of known fiducials
     * `dict` representing the fiducial marker format (see aruco marker documentation)
     * `frame`, which will be `odom` if the transform from the camera link to odom is available, otherwise it will be `camera`, indicating that all values in the fiducial list are in coordinates relative to the robot, not the center of odometry.
     * `data` is a list of known fiducial markers, where each element has a `fid` representing the marker's id number, and a `pose` which has `location` (in meters) and `orientation` components (in euler radians)
-8: "Lidar": JSON is `SET` by `lidar_bridge.py` containing simplified lidar data - the shortest range in each slice of it's fov.
+9: "Lidar": JSON is `SET` by `lidar_bridge.py` containing simplified lidar data - the shortest range in each slice of it's fov.
     * `max_range` and `min_range` in meters
     * `fov`: "field of view", in radians
     * `slices`: the number of pices the lidar has been broken into